pp21/Guided-Scale-Texture-for-Face-Presentation-Attack-Detection/README.md

 The implementation of guided image filtering is licensed to Kaiming He, Jian Sun, and Xiaoou Tang

-The implementation of guided scale texture is licensed to Fei Peng, Le Qin, and Min Long, College of Computer Science and Electronic Engineering, Hunan University, Changsha, China.
+The implementation of guided scale texture is licensed to Peng Fei, Qin Le, and Long Min, College of Computer Science and Electronic Engineering, Hunan University, Changsha, China.
 College of Computer and Communication Engineering, Changsha University of Science and Technology, Changsha, China.